lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 ## 1. Go to the Data UI to copy the name of our team data file so we can upload it to the Sim UI. [ [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "15" width = "15">](#DontClick)__ ]

 a.
-In session 3, we showed how we used "Get Team Data Table for Sim UI" in the data user interface to produce our team data for simulation.
+In session 3, we showed how we used "Get Team Data Table" button in the data user interface to produce our team data for simulation.
 We want to grab the filename from there, so in your Explorer browser and go to mtl.how/data.

 b.
-Navigate to the team_data_sim_ui folder and click the "..." so you can copy the filename of your team data for the sim UI.
+Navigate to the team_data_sim_ui folder and click the "dot-dot-dot" so you can copy the filename of your team data for the sim UI.

 ## 2. Go to the sim UI and upload the data file [ [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "15" width = "15">](#DontClick)__ ]